Prag8855/aab/content/guides/moving-in.md

     2. Join the [IDI Robinson list](https://www.robinsonliste.de/verwalten/schutzkonto_erstellen)
 3. If you still get junk mail, use the [Appmelder app](https://www.appmelder.de/) to report it.
 They will unsubscribe you.
 If you still get junk mail, they will send a [legal warning](/glossary/Abmahnung) to the spammer.[^6] It's completely free.

+### Deduct your moving expenses

+Moving expenses are tax-deductible.[^13] When you deduct expenses, you pay less income tax.

 ## First apartment in Berlin?

 If you just [moved to Berlin](/guides/moving-to-berlin), you must learn a few things.